markusa4/dejavu/README.md

 `--stat-file` | specifies a file to which measurements are written

 # API
-By including "dejavu.h" you can call the automorphism computation directly.
+By including "dejavu_auto.h" you can call the automorphism computation directly.
 The API currently only consists of one function, which can be used as follows.
 If you have an `sgraph` g, you can compute its automorphism group with a call to `dejavu_automorphisms`:
 ```cpp
 shared_permnode* gens;
 dejavu_automorphisms(&g, nullptr, &gens);